2018-2019 VRC Winners

 To encourage young readers to become better acquainted with contemporary books with outstanding literary appeal, to broaden students’ awareness of literature as a life-long pleasure, to encourage reading aloud in classrooms as a means of introducing reading for pleasure, and to honor favorite books and their authors.

 A winner will be announced for each level- Primary, Elementary, Middle School, and High School.
 The winning book will have gathered the highest number of votes in their category.
-The deadline for voting for VRC books is April 30, 2019 The winners will be announced in the Spring of each year.
+The deadline for voting for VRC books is April 30.
+The winners will be announced in early May of each year.

 Awards were given at one level for several years beginning with the 1981-82 school year.

 The first school year for multiple level awards was 1986-87 with awards for one Elementary book, one Middle School book, and one High School book.

 Suggested titles are screened and those meeting eligibility requirements are considered along with committee nominations during the selection process.

 Reading lists for the coming school year are announced each spring.